ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-?Someone who tried it says : I
+Someone who tried it says : I
 discovered many years ago that wood could be
 made to last longer than iron in the ground,
 bat thought the process so simple and inex­